reduxkotlin/redux-kotlin/docs/basics/Reducers.md

 > ##### Note on Relationships
 >
 > In a more complex app, you're going to want different entities to reference each other.
 We suggest that you keep your state as normalized as possible, without any nesting.
 Keep every entity in an object stored with an ID as a key, and use IDs to reference it from other entities, or lists.
 Think of the app's state as a database.
-This approach is described in [normalizr's](https://github.com/paularmstrong/normalizr) documentation in detail.
-For example, keeping `todosById: { id -> todo }` and `todos: array<id>` inside the state would be a better idea in a real app, but we're keeping the example simple.
+Adding functions to the `AppState` object is a good place to put logic for accessing these relationships.

 ## Handling Actions